-While our family hasn’t had the opportunity to vacation in Mexico yet, my friend and Tiny Globetrotters co-moderator Jordan visited Hotel Xcaret with her toddler and kid and has tons of helpful feedback and planning tips for families who are considering going.
+My friend and Tiny Globetrotters co-moderator Jordan visited Hotel Xcaret Cancun with her toddler and kid and has tons of helpful feedback and planning tips for families who are considering going.
 Read on for all of Jordan’s great advice!

 - How to get to Hotel Xcaret

 - Is Hotel Xcaret worth the price?

 - Our room at Hotel Xcaret: Family Friendly

 - Our experience visiting Xcaret with kids

 - When’s the best time to go to Xcaret resort?

 - Xcaret Parks: the Best Xcaret activities